Paris Jazz Festival: Editorial policy

 The editorial policy of the Paris Jazz Festival has evolved over the years.
-Although it featured at first jazz artists traveling Europe on summer tours, it has been centering its program on the promotion and influence of the French jazz scene since 2009.
+At first featuring jazz artists traveling Europe on summer tours, it began centering its program on the promotion and influence of the French jazz scene since 2009.
 The Victoires du Jazz (the equivalent in France of the Grammy Awards) chose the Paris Jazz Festival in 2012 and 2014 as the official site for their annual ceremony.

-In 2013, the Festival made the news when it tested for the first time at a major event the Wave Field Synthesis system, a spatial audio rendering technique, characterized by the creation of virtual acoustic environments.
+In 2013, the festival tested for the first time at a major event the Wave Field Synthesis system, a spatial audio rendering technique, characterized by the creation of virtual acoustic environments.

 The Paris Jazz Festival is the flagship of the Musical Summer at Parc Floral, a global event including young audience festival Pestacles and classical music festival Classique au Vert.
 The Paris Jazz Festival opens its doors every Saturday and Sunday afternoon in June and July.
 Concerts, workshops, attractions and exhibitions are accessible free of charge, although a small entrance fee is required from park visitors.

 Since 2011, night concerts have been taking place on specific weekends, in addition to the afternoon concerts.
 A second stage known as the Jazz Barge, set up on the park lake, has been offering additional concerts since 2012.
 The festival also includes in its program specific creations commissioned by the artistic management of the PJF.
 On the closing night of the 2013 edition, an original score, composed by Patrice Caratini and played by the 17-piece Caratini Jazz Ensemble, accompanied the screening of Body and Soul (1925), the silent masterpiece of African-American director Oscar Micheaux.